Variations of Cider

 4. Fruit Ciders: Fruit ciders are made by adding different fruits or fruit juices to the base cider.
 This creates a wide range of flavors, from the tartness of berries to the sweetness of tropical fruits.
 Fruit ciders are often popular among those who prefer a sweeter and more fruit-forward taste.

-5. Hopped Ciders: Hopped ciders combine the flavors of cider and by adding during the fermentation process.
+5. Hopped Ciders: Hopped ciders combine the flavors of cider and beer by adding hops during the fermentation process.
 This creates a unique and refreshing beverage with a balance of fruity and hoppy flavors.
 Hopped ciders can vary in bitterness and aroma, depending on the type of hops used.

-7. Ice Ciders: Ice ciders are made by freezing the apple before fermentation, which concentrates the sugars and flavors.
+7. Ice Ciders: Ice ciders are made by freezing the apple juice before fermentation, which concentrates the sugars and flavors.
 This results in a sweet and dessert-like cider with a higher alcohol content.
 Ice ciders are often enjoyed as a dessert wine alternative and pair well with cheese or chocolate.

 These are just a few examples of the many variations of cider available.
 Each style has its own characteristics and appeal, catering to a wide range of taste preferences.
 Exploring the world of cider can be an exciting and enjoyable journey, as you discover new flavors and experiences.